happypeter/edocs/plaintext/multimedia/screencast.md

 1. take the video with my sony DV.
 2. record on my mac again with ScreenFlow
 3. when trying to export the file, I do neet to set the quality from high(by default) to medium.
-The final looks are the same, but the size:
+The final quality are almost the same(the 'least' one is not for 1024x768, but the 'low' one is still good enough), but the size(a 1024x768 02:20 mov)

     $ du -sh su*
     114M    su-high.mov
+    12M     su-least.mov
+    14M     su-low.mov
-    29M su.mov
+    29M     su-medium.mov